-A well-organised remote meeting is an excellent work tool.
-It can bring together participants who might be scattered to the four corners of the world and also offers time-saving advantages, because there’s no need for anyone to travel, as well as money-saving ones, as there’s no need to assign budget for anyone’s accommodation or meals, and so on.
-A well-managed remote meeting versus a traditional one can even improve productivity—as we’ll cover in the following points, holding a meeting in this way leaves little room for going off topic.
+A well-organized remote meeting is an excellent work tool.
+It can bring together participants who might be scattered to the four corners of the world and also offers time-saving advantages, because there’s no need for anyone to travel, as well as money-saving ones, as there’s no need to assign a budget for anyone’s accommodation or meals, and so on.
+A well-managed remote meeting versus a traditional one can even improve productivity—as we’ll cover in the following points, holding a meeting in this way leaves little room for going off-topic.

 How do you run a successful remote meeting?